 - Gordon Reverse Osmosis or Spring Waters

-Pro-tip: You can always add more mint to your drink, but you can’t necessarily take mint out and remove/reduce the mint flavor.
-Titrate the amount of mint that’s right for you by carefully adding an additional leaf or two at a time, tasting and repeating.
+Pro-tip: You can always add more mint to your drink, but you can’t take mint out and remove/reduce the mint flavor.
+Titrate the amount of mint that’s right for you by carefully adding a leaf or two at a time, tasting and repeating.

-You’ll notice that mint is a really common choice as an accompanying flavor for many of the infused water recipes you might see online (Lemon Mint, Cucumber Mint, etc.).
-Sure, a lot of this can be directly linked to mint’s naturally “clean” taste characteristics, but it’s also due to the many health benefits mint provides.
+You’ll notice that mint is a common choice as an accompanying flavor for many of the infused water recipes you might see online (Lemon Mint, Cucumber Mint, etc.).
+Sure, a lot of this can be directly linked to mint’s naturally “clean” taste characteristics, but it’s also because of the health benefits mint provides.

 Here’s just a few of the health benefits associated with mint-infused beverages: